 1

 You describe the feature.
-The AI keeps asking clarifying questions, ensuring all the user flows, edge cases, and error scenarios are covered.
+The AI asks clarifying questions and helps you iterate until all user flows, edge cases, and error scenarios are covered.

 2